artursapek/mondrian/README.md

 There are no tests written for this system.
 It's a big todo.

-## Installing
+## Building the app

-There's nothing to install; it's a static site.
-You can access the latest stable build at [mondrian.io](http://mondrian.io) or run it locally:
+The app works out of the box.
+It's a simple static site.
+To run it locally:

 ```
 git clone git@github.com:artursapek/mondrian.git
 cd mondrian
+npm install
 coffee server.coffee --nodejs
 ```

-Then, open `localhost:3000` in your web browser.
+Then, open [`localhost:3000`](localhost:3000) in your web browser, and there you have it!

+You can also access the latest stable build at [mondrian.io](http://mondrian.io).

 #### Installing Dependencies